westfieldlabs/apivore/README.md

     gem 'apivore', :github => 'westfieldlabs/apivore', :branch => 'master'

-***WARNING:*** If apivore is listed in the Gemfile _above_ rspec then some issues, specifically `NameError: uninitialized constant RSpec::Mocks`, may arraise when trying to run specs.
+***WARNING:*** If apivore is listed in the Gemfile _above_ rspec then some issues, specifically `NameError: uninitialized constant RSpec::Mocks`, may arise when trying to run specs.

 ## Usage